isaiahcolson/watchlist-client/README.md

 * section by type on titles page
 * user can create multiple lists

+- [ ] add react flowchart to ERD picture
-[ ] in back end in signup route, db.Watchlist.create a default Watchlist and set user id to token, this will give a default watchlist for the user
+- [ ] in back end in signup route, db.Watchlist.create a default Watchlist and set user id to token, this will give a default watchlist for the user
+- [ ] for page gatekeeping, add props.currentUser in routes for pages that I want hidden, like how we did for the navbar
-[ ] setup Watchlist show route
+- [ ] setup Watchlist show route
-[ ] setup Watchlist update route
+- [ ] setup Watchlist update route
-[ ] setup Watchlist delete route
+- [ ] setup Watchlist delete route
-[ ] setup Watchlist create route
+- [ ] setup Watchlist create route
-[ ] change favicon
+- [ ] change favicon

 <!-- Here is the link for github README markdown https://guides.github.com/features/mastering-markdown/ -->